China to cut duties on Swiss watches

 BEIJING/ZURICH China is to cut import duties on Swiss watches by 60 percent over the next 10 years under a free-trade agreement which should help reinvigorate Swiss watchmakers' sales in a key market.

-Swatch Group UHR.VX and Richemont CFR.VX are grappling with slowing demand for luxury timepieces in mainland China due to a crackdown on expensive gifts for favours and slowing economic growth.
+Swatch Group UHR.VX and Richemont CFR.VX are grappling with slowing demand for luxury timepieces in mainland China due to a crackdown on expensive gifts for favors and slowing economic growth.

 Exports of Swiss watches to mainland China, their third biggest market, grew just 0.6 percent in 2012, down from almost 49 percent growth in 2011.